Zero4793/Zeros-Assortment/README.md

 Noble Joker
 	Gain 1 mult per 2 face cards in full deck
 	Unlock: Have 24 face cards in your deck

-# Doing
+Prime Time
-Evening
+	Prime cards give their rank as mult
-	retriggers even cards
+	Unlock: Play a hand of 5 7's
-	some additional condition or cost? this is strong Perkeo2?
+Perkeo2?
-	make negative copy of a joker when defeat boss primetime
+	Make a negative copy of a random joker when entering boss
-	some bonus to prime cards
+	Unlock: None/Legendary
-leaper
+Leaper
 	+1 mult. this doubles per straight flush played

 # TODO